Small Business News & Resources

 As a marketer, it can be hard to choose which social media can work for your business, especially with so many to choose from.
 However, it is important to have a social media presence on the right channels, for optimal results, and high engagement rate from your customers.

-In this article, it is suggested that as a B2B business, you should focus on the following three social media networks:
+In this article, it is suggested that as a B2B business, you should focus on the following two social media networks:

 A new study has revealed that 79% of the UK population earning more than £100,00 a year are men.
 This percentage has fallen from 83% in 2011, which shows that even though there are cracks in the glass ceiling, UK has a long way to go in gender pay equality and is predicted to not come close to it until 2055.